jet/equinox/README.md

 ### What client languages are supported ?

 The main language in mind for consumption is of course F# - many would say that F# and event sourcing are a dream pairing; little direct effort has been expended polishing it to be comfortable to consume from other .NET languages, the `dotnet new eqxwebcs` template represents the current state.
+In Equinox V4, the `DeciderCore` interface offers an interface that uses C#-friendly `Task` and `Func` types (compared to `Decider`, which uses `async` and curried function signatures to provide an idiomatic F# experience, which is possible, but very cumbersome to use from C#)

 ## You say I can use volatile memory for integration tests, could this also be used for learning how to get started building event sourcing programs with equinox?